SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-On an employee profile that is being processed for adversities, an admin can set a final adverse action using this API.
+On an candidate profile that is being processed for adversities, an admin can set a final adverse action using this API.
 This is the final action in a particular adverse action lifecycle for the Admin.

 **URL Parameters**